tensorflow/docs/site/en/api_docs/api_docs/python/tf/while_loop.md

-Note that `while_loop` calls `cond` and `body` *exactly once* (inside the call to `while_loop`, and not at all during `Session.run()`). `while_loop` stitches together the graph fragments created during the `cond` and `body` calls with some additional graph nodes to make something the repeats `body` until `cond` returns false.
+Note that `while_loop` calls `cond` and `body` *exactly once* (inside the call to `while_loop`, and not at all during `Session.run()`). `while_loop` stitches together the graph fragments created during the `cond` and `body` calls with some additional graph nodes to create the graph flow that repeats `body` until `cond` returns false.

 For correctness, `tf.while_loop()` strictly enforces shape invariants for the loop variables.
 A shape invariant is a (possibly partial) shape that